mozilla-iam/mozilla.oidc.accessproxy/README.md

 $ docker run -p 8080:80 -e discovery_url=localhost -e backend=http://localhost:5000 -e client_id=1 -e client_secret=1 -ti openresty.mozilla.accessproxy:latest
 ```

+## API Proxying
+You can proxy APIs (specially useful for SPAs) by using `make build-fake_api` and `make compose-api`.
+This will create a fake API for demonstration purposes and run the proxy in front of it.

 ### AWS Deployment

 - Read `cloudformation/README.md` and follow it's instructions